-With an experienced-based approval methodology, only the larger and highly experienced incumbent corporations will qualify to receive any of the $750 in funding reserved for network infrastructure work.
+With an experienced-based approval methodology, only the larger and highly experienced incumbent corporations will qualify to receive any of the $750 million in funding reserved for network infrastructure work.
 Smaller and more innovative independent operators will never receive any Commission funding for their projects due to an unavoidable perceived lack of experience.

 If a community isn’t satisfied with the telecommunications and Internet services they’re currently receiving from the private sector, as long as the community leaders haven’t signed any exclusive deals with the telecommunications operators, the community could build and operate their own network infrastructure.

 Community-based network infrastructure projects have already been successfully carried out by small towns and self-declared farmer’s wives, along with many other communities.

 However, because of the Commission’s bias in favour of experienced service providers, a community with little or no network infrastructure experience would never qualify for any of the $750 million dollars of funding even if the community already has plenty of experience in managing and operating local water, sewer and road networks.